24-Hour Movement Guidelines: Descriptive Study with Overweight and Obese Low-Income Children

 Esta obra está bajo una licencia internacional Creative Commons Atribución-CompartirIgual 4.0.

-Los autores conservan los derechos de autor, cediendo los patrimoniales a la Pontificia Universidad Católica de Valparaíso.
+Los Autores conservan los derechos de autor, otorgrando la protección de los derechos patrimoniales a la Pontificia Universidad Católica de Valparaíso.
 La obra se publica bajo CC BY-SA 4.0, permitiendo su difusión.